The GPs in the case were jointly represented by the MDU and another medical defence organisation.

 'The standard chosen by the Ombudsman is beguilingly simple but incoherent.
 It cannot provide clarity or consistency of application to the facts of different cases.
 There is no yardstick of reasonable or responsible practice, but rather a counsel of perfection that can be arbitrary.
 It runs the risk of being a lottery dependent on the professional opinion of the adviser that is chosen.
 It is unreasonable and irrational and accordingly, unlawful.'

 Dr Michael Devlin, MDU head of professional standards and liaison, said:

 'This judgment will have positive implications for all doctors in England.
 When their clinical judgement is criticised, the Ombudsman can investigate what happened, reach conclusions and make recommendations if service failure is found.
 It is essential for doctors whose complaints are referred to the Ombudsman that the standards used to judge the clinical care provided to a patient are appropriate.
 Doctors should not be held to unreasonably high standards.
 It is also important that the Ombudsman stays within the legal powers and does not investigate exactly the same facts as a court would consider as this could present double jeopardy for doctors.

 'Those facing an investigation into their clinical practice should have reassurance that the processes being followed by the Ombudsman are fair and just.
 This judgement is good for GPs and other healthcare professionals, and will also benefit patients who can be assured that the investigation was properly and fairly carried out.'

-This guidance was correct at publication 16/03/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 16/03/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.